newwohh/python-mini-projects/README.md

 # Python Practice Projects

-This repository contains a collection of basic Python projects that I use to practice my Python skills.
+This repository contains a collection of Python projects that I use to practice my Python skills.
 The projects are organized into folders, each of which contains a README file that describes the project.

 ## Projects